 All undergraduate applicants undertaking an audition/interview must sit the musicianship test.

-The test is conducted online and will be open for 2 weeks from mid- December.
+The test is conducted online and will be open after each major audition round.
 Successful applicants will be sent an email with log on and other details/instructions as soon as the test is ready to go.

 The test aims to assess the applicant's general level of musicianship, which involves the ability to identify and recognise musical concepts within aural, written and theoretical contexts.
 The test comprises: